GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

   - privacy
 ---

+{% Partial 'privacy-sandbox/ot-end.njk' %}

 ## About this document

 When you read this article, you will:

-- Understand what strategies to create before generating summary reports in the origin trial.
+- Understand what strategies to create before generating summary reports.
 - Be introduced to [Noise Lab](https://goo.gle/noise-lab), a tool that helps grasp the effects of various noise parameters, and that enables quick exploration and assessment of various noise management strategies.

 <figure>